-In early May, we hosted an event called “Harvesting Hope” held in partnership with the National Alliance on Mental Illness (NAMI).
-Land O’Lakes invited our members, employees and members of the community to the American Legion in Melrose, Minn., to the event with the goal to educate on the signs of depression and how to leverage a a three-step process to help prevent suicide.
+In the past, Land O’Lakes, Inc. has sought ways to help our members and their families navigate difficult mental health issues.
+In the past, this came to life at “Harvesting Hope” events, held in partnership with the National Alliance on Mental Illness (NAMI).
+At these events, our co-op members, employees and members of the community came together to learn about the warning signs of a mental health crisis and how to leverage resources, including a three-step process to help prevent suicide.